Grimcheese/GardenStation/docs/Project-Roadmap.md

 # Roadmap
 GardenStation has a lot of separate components that need to be worked on and completed before the project can be considered v1.0.
-The roadmap details those features that need to be implemented which can be turned into issues and further broken down for the backlog to work on.
+The roadmap details a general overview of features that will be worked on and serves as a guide for what to expect for this project and for future development.

 ## Main Features
 - [ ] A working web application
+- [ ] Soil moisture sensors wirelessly transmitting data
-- [ ] Functional database that can interact with the web app
+- [ ] Relational database to store data
-- [ ] Micro-controller software for soil moisture sensors
+- [ ] GardenStation receiver to handle incoming data
-- [ ] Web server receiving data and serving pages
+- [ ] Functional web server to serve pages/garden data
 - [ ] Running and testing web server on portable device
-# Future Feature Ideas
+# Future Work
+- [ ] Update sensors wirelessly
+- [ ] Security testing
+- [ ] Web application interface look and feel improvements
 - [ ] Live camera feed display
+- [ ] Public web site

 # Changelog